quartzjer/pi-c/README.md

 4. The application will:
    - Mark the location with a red X
-   - Provide a text response about the location
+   - Provide text responses from both Claude and OpenAI for comparison
+   - Display coordinate results from both models

 ## Technical Details

 - Frontend: Vanilla JavaScript with modern DOM APIs
 - Backend: Flask (Python)
 - Image Processing: Pillow library
-- AI: Claude 3 Sonnet with computer vision capabilities
+- AI: Claude Sonnet 3.7 and OpenAI 4o models with computer vision capabilities